movestore/Y2Y_road_interaction/README.md

 Calculations assume that the animal travels at a consistent speed in a straight line between consecutive locations.
 Note that the accuracy of the results will depend on the accuracy and resolution of the input tracking and roads datasets.
 You can use the [Track Summary Statistics App](https://www.moveapps.org/apps/browser/8ca03c5a-d61a-466d-860b-11beb6bf6404) to obtain a summary of fix rates and sensor types within the tracking data.
 To assess possible missing roads or other infrastructure, you can view the results with basemaps showing satellite imagery and/or physical infrastructure, such as the [Interactive Map (leaflet) App](https://www.moveapps.org/apps/browser/163c11bf-bd2c-4984-9fa6-96acdf5ac8b3).

 #### Intersection attributes
 The following attributes describing road intesections are added to the output dataset and summarized in the output file road_crossings_table.csv.
-See details in Table `GRIP4_AttributeDescription.xlsx` at [https://zenodo.org/record/6420961#.Ymft39PP2Um](https://zenodo.org/record/6420961#.Ymft39PP2Um).
+See details in Table `GRIP4_AttributeDescription.xlsx` at [https://zenodo.org/record/6420961#.Ymft39PP2Um](https://zenodo.org/record/6420961#.Ymft39PP2Um) and the related [publication](https://doi.org/10.1088/1748-9326/aabd42).

 `roadID`: random ID for road